charleston76/simpleSalesforceDevops/README.md

 1. manifest/package-BRANCH_NAME.xml - Deploying and validating the apex classes;
 1. manifestDestructive/packagePos-BRANCH_NAME.xml - Removing the things after the deployment;

-Very simple, and behind the scenes, the git action just will do the sfdx commands below:
+Very simple, and behind the scenes, the git action just will do the sf CLI commands below:

     ```
-    sfdx force:mdapi:deploy -u [ORG_ALIAS] -d manifestDestructive -g -w -1
+    sf project deploy start -w 60 --pre-destructive-changes manifestDestructive/packagePre.xml --post-destructive-changes manifestDestructive/packagePos.xml
-    ```
+    ``` -->

 ## How to achieve the apex classes coverage?